huscongao1692003/huscongao1692003/README.md

 ## Hi there 👋

-I'm using Fullstack knowleage to make websites dynamic. 🕺🏽
+I'm using my knowleage to make websites dynamic. 🕺🏽

 **TECH STACK**